This chapter describes Oracle Virtual Directory routing and includes the following topics:

 User credential ends with

-If the Exclude Binds From field is not empty, then the user's credential must be checked to see if they are a child of one of the excluded adapters.
+If the Exclude Binds From field is not empty, then the user's credential must be checked to see if they are a child of an excluded adapter.
 If it is, then the Proxy credential must be used (instead of passing through the client's credential).
 If the user's credential does not belong to an excluded adapter, then the user's credential may be passed through the current adapter.

 This scenario most often occurs when two LDAP Adapters are defined where the second adapter is a child of the first or parent adapter.
 A credential that is part of the child adapter could also erroneously be considered to be part of the parent adapter.
 Using the Exclude Binds From setting helps correct the problem where the credential from the child adapter would be incorrectly passed through to the parent adapter.
 Using the Exclude Binds From setting allows Oracle Virtual Directory to understand that certain child DNs do not map to the parent adapter's credential set.